DawidS5/autoclicker/README.md

 let me know if you found any mistakes in my code and suggest how to fix them

-you can contact ne at dawid5.s.business@gmail.com
+you can contact me at dawid5.s.business@gmail.com